We are committed to building a culture of safety in which children are protected from abuse and harm in all areas including online safety.

 - Ensuring no social media or messaging apps are installed on nursery devices

-- Management reviewing all apps or games downloaded to tablets to ensure all are age appropriate for children and safeguard the children and staff
+- Management reviewing all apps or games downloaded to tablets to ensure all are age appropriate for children and safeguard the children and staff.

-- Never emailing personal or financial information
+- Using only preschool devices to record/photograph in the setting.
+Never emailing personal or financial information

 - Reporting emails with inappropriate content to the internet watch foundation (IWF http://www.iwf.org.uk)

 - Ensuring children are supervised when using internet devices